conduktor/conduktor-docs/docs/platform/navigation/data-quality/index.md

   </p>
 </details>

-## Behaviour when multiple policy target a common topic

-Here’s a corrected and polished version of your text:

----

 ## Behavior When Multiple Policies Target a Common Topic

 When multiple policies target the same topic, two scenarios can occur when a record is produced: